vsbogd/vsbogd.github.io/administration/howto-capture-vhs.md

 ffmpeg -i raw.mkv -itsoffset -0.5 -i raw.mkv -map 0:v -map 1:a -codec copy shifted.mkv
 ```

+I found that delay can be different for different capture sessions.
+So be
+careful and alwasy check the synchronization after capturing.

 You may watch the resulting video trim and split is on several fragments using
 FFmpeg command like this:
 ```